-Storm-petrels were not identified frequently enough from the aerial data to justify mapping persistent hotspots of abundance using those data, but hotspots estimated from boat data for this taxon (primarily Wilson's Storm-Petrels), are presented in Figure 17-7.
-Storm-petrels were observed in 50% of boat surveys, and almost exclusively in summer (Table 17-2).
-Identified hotspots of relative abundance included both nearshore and offshore locations (Figure 17-7).
+Storm-petrels were not identified frequently enough from the aerial data to allow mapping persistent hotspots of abundance using those data, but hotspots estimated from boat data for this taxon (primarily Wilson's Storm-petrels), are presented in Figure 11-8.
+Storm-petrels were observed in 50% of boat surveys, and almost exclusively in summer (Table 11-2).
+Identified hotspots of relative abundance included both nearshore and offshore locations across the MABS and Maryland study areas (Figure 11-8).
 Storm-petrels were generally observed individually, rather than in groups, and were abundant for only a few months each year; this led to lease blocks only being considered a hotspot in one out of 16 (6.25%) or two out of 16 (12.5%) boat surveys (that is, 12.5% or 25% of surveys in which the taxon was present in the study area), so persistence classes were consolidated into two categories to display the data for this species group.